emadsidd/SQL-Gaming-Console-Store/README.md

 # MySQL_GamingConsoleStore
 This repository contains SQL scripts to create and populate a fictional database for a gaming console store.
 The database, named GamingConsoleStore, models various aspects of the business, including customer information, subscriptions, products, employees, orders, and their relationships.
-The purpose of this project is to demonstrate the design of a relational database for managing a gaming console store's operations.
+The primary purpose of this project is to demonstrate the design and implementation of a relational database, geared towards managing the operations of a gaming console store efficiently, and the use of advanced SQL queries for in-depth analysis and insight generation across different aspects, such as customer behavior, sales performance, and inventory management.

 Tables:
 1. Customers: Stores customer information, including names, contact details, and addresses.